SwayamInSync/demystifying_machine_learning/linear_regression/Linear Regression using Normal Equation.md

 <img src="/Users/swayam/Desktop/Demystifying ML/linear_regression/images/plot10.png" style="zoom:50%;" />

 We can see that &lambda; = 0 got the least error and &lambda; = 10 is slightly greater than that but just be in safer side we will pick &lambda; = 10 for our hypothesis.

+## Conclusion

+Great work everyone, we successfully learnt and implemented our first machine learning algorithm of Linear Regression using Normal equation on 2 datasets.
+There are few things that we need to keep in our mind while using Normal equation method.
+This method is not much efficient in computation time with large datasets (samples > 10,000) and the reason is the operation of calculating inverse of matrix which had a time complexity of around O(n<sup>3</sup>).
+So in that case ***Gradient Descent*** method comes very handy and we'll going to learn that in our next article.
+Also we'll be exploring Regularization in great depth in our next article.